 2. Line Chart

-Following the above procedure leads to the creation of a line chart, as shown in the below screenshot.
+Following the above procedure leads to creating a line chart, as shown in the screenshot below.

 3. Pie Chart

-Pie Chart gives the contribution of a category, e.g., we shall build a pie chart to determine each quarter’s percentage contribution in total sales.
+The pie Chart gives the contribution of a category.
+E.g., we shall build a pie chart to determine each quarter’s percentage contribution to total sales.
 To create a pie chart, select the requisite columns, and click on the required pie chart option from the Pie option as shown below.